mattduffy/agile-project-mgmt-stub/README.md

 Agile methodolies tend to center around the concept of deferring decisions when appropriate.
 This is in contrast to Traditional PM methodolgies where a vast amount of time is spent up front, creating highly detailed baseline projections for time and cost.
 This is where bulk of the early project planning takes place to create the project roadmap and goals.

 ##### Charter the project
 By now, there should be sufficient information about the project to draft the Charter and make it official.
 An Agile charter is a much simpler document than the charter from a traditionally managed project.
 The charter is created as part of a group activity with the stakeholders.
+See [charter sample](charter.md).
 * answer the **W5H** questions:
   - What is the project about?
   - Why is the project being undertaken?